Rib pain treatment is usually straightforward unless associated with trauma or costochondritis.

 Firstly your chiropractor will want to rule out conditions of the chest.
 For example, pleurisy also causes pain with breathing.
 So, too, a spinal infection.
 I've seen only one case in over thirty years, from an epidural, only 1 per 60,000 but it can happen.
 They key sign was inspiration pain, but bilateral; that was unusual.

-For an understanding of the anatomy of the ribcage follow this link.
-Costosternal anatomy.
+For a fuller understanding of the costosternal anatomy of the ribcage you may want to read further.

 Rib pain treatment is usually straightforward unless associated with trauma or costochondritis.